 People in business attend hundreds of presentations throughout their careers, so how are you going to make yours stand out?
 The key to making an impactful, memorable presentation is to be high-energy and engaging.
-A compelling presentation starts with you: Your enthusiasm, passion, and inspirational vision will resonate with your audience.
+An energized presentation starts with you: Your enthusiasm, passion, and inspirational vision will resonate with your audience.
 By infusing genuine energy throughout your presentation, you create excitement with your audience – meaning you will be remembered.

 Draw the Audience In

 After thanking your participants for their time and giving them a sneak-peek of your major points, it’s time to draw the audience into your story; you want them sitting up at attention, anxious to hear more.